 6.3 For the avoidance of doubt, the Contract will only be formed in relation to those Goods that we have confirmed are available for delivery in the delivery note.
-We will not be obliged to supply anything comprised in your Order until we have sent you a delivery note.
+We will not be obliged to supply anything comprised in your Order until we have either dispatched the Goods or sent you a delivery note.

 6.4 Where Goods ordered are out of stock or no longer available, we will inform you.

 7.1 Some of the products shown in the Company’s catalogue or on the website may vary slightly on delivery if the Company’s suppliers alter the product specification after catalogue printing or publication on the website.
-In the event of the product being unsuitable following such alteration, the Company will supply the Customer with a suitable alternative, currently in stock.
+In the event of the product being unsuitable following such alteration, the Company will supply the Customer with a suitable alternative, if such an item is currently in stock.